cmaijala/Crowdfunding_ETL/README.md

 ## Objective

 ### Our goal is to understand the ETL concepts relevant to the dataset through systematic steps and effective tools commonly used in database modeling and analysis.
-The outline of our deliverables and written report includes:
+The outline of our deliverables includes:

 ☑️ Deliverable 1: Extract Data